The 10 Privacy Principles of PIPEDA – Safeguards

 Technological Measures

-Enforce strong passwords and have employees change them on a scheduled basis.
+An organization should enforce strong passwords and have employees change them on a scheduled basis.

-Your organization’s privacy officer should ensure that all employees are aware of the importance of maintaining the confidentiality of personal information.
+An organization’s privacy officer should ensure that all employees are aware of the importance of maintaining the confidentiality of personal information.
 This can be done initially upon training, by having routine “refresher” sessions, and through documentation.

-Be Careful When Destroying Personal Information
+Destroying Personal Information

 Organizations should exercise great care when disposing or destructing personal information.